Dallas Cowboys: Los Angeles Rams

 The Cowboys also had a fierce rivalry with the Los Angeles Rams, particularly during the 1970s and 1980s.
 The two teams played eight postseason games during this period, including two NFC championship games.
 Between 1975 and 1980, the Cowboys faced the Rams in the playoffs five times in a six-year period.
 In both 1975 and 1978, the Cowboys won the NFC championship on the road in blowout fashion, only to be followed by close defeats at home in next year's divisional round.
 The 1980 Wild Card Round saw Dallas follow up last year's playoff defeat with another blowout victory.
 As of 2022, the Cowboys and Rams tied the all-time regular season series 18–18, but the Rams lead the all-time playoff series 5–4, having recently defeated the Cowboys in the 2018 Divisional Round.

 Minnesota Vikings

-Between the Dallas Cowboys and Minnesota Vikings, the Cowboys lead the all-time series 18–15.
+Between the Dallas Cowboys and Minnesota Vikings,.
 The teams have met seven times in the post-season, the Cowboys third most played playoff opponent.
 The rivalry is home to many key memories, including the famous 1975 Hail Mary pass against the Vikings, the Herschel Walker trade, the Randy Moss Thanksgiving game, and Brett Favre torching the Cowboys in what would be his last playoff win of his career in 2009.
-As of the 2023 season, the Cowboys lead the all-time series 19–15.
+As of the 2025 season, the Cowboys lead the all-time series 19–16.